 We have recorded an immaterial income tax expense (benefit) each year since our inception.
-We have not realized material income tax benefits from the net operating losses or from the generated research and development tax credits. credits as based upon the weight of available evidence, it is more likely than not that all of our net deferred tax assets will not be realized.
+We have not realized material income tax benefits from the net operating losses or from the generated research and development tax credits as based upon the weight of available evidence, it is more likely than not that all of our net deferred tax assets will not be realized.
 We have recorded a valuation allowance against our net deferred tax assets at each balance sheet date.

 The enactment of the Tax Cuts and Jobs Act (the "TCJA") in December 2017 significantly affected U.S. tax law by changing how the United States imposes tax on multinational corporations.
 For tax years beginning after December 31, 2021, the TCJA requires research and development costs to be capitalized and amortized over five or fifteen years, depending on if the costs are U.S. or foreign, respectively.
-As of June 30, 2023 September 30, 2023 and December 31, 2022, we have capitalized research and development costs net of amortization, which are maintained with a valuation allowance.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, we have capitalized research and development costs net of amortization, which are maintained with a valuation allowance.